Black-and-white warbler: Vocalization

-The black-and-white warbler has a high-pitched song, described as a repeating wee-see that is repeated at least 6 times in succession.
+The black-and-white warbler has a high-pitched song, described as a repeating wee-see that is repeated at least six times in succession.
 It has a chip call as well as a seet-seet call that is sometimes given in flight.

 Its song is a high see wee-see wee-see wee-see wee-see wee-see or weesa weesa weetee weetee weetee weet weet weet.
 It has two calls, a hard tick and a soft, thin fsss.

-Diet
+Food and feeding

-This bird feeds on insects and spiders, and, unlike other warblers, forages like a nuthatch, moving up and down tree trunks and along branches.

-The black-and-white warbler feeds in a manner similar to a nuthatch or a creeper.
+The black-and-white warbler feeds on insects and spiders, and, unlike other warblers, forages like a nuthatch, moving up and down tree trunks and along branches.
+It feeds in a manner similar to a nuthatch or a creeper.
 It forages on tree trunks and limbs to feed on insects below the bark's surface.
 Its short legs and long hind toe are adaptations to this foraging method.
 The black-and-white warbler is unique among warblers in its time spent foraging on tree trunks and inner branches.
 This bird also gleans, like many warblers, for insects.
 Its diet is composed of insects and other arthropods, including lepidopteran larvae, beetles, ants, and spiders.
 During migration and breeding, this warbler relies heavily on lepidopteran larvae.
 During migration, the black-and-white warbler sometimes joins mixed flocks to feed.

-Reproduction

-It breeds in broadleaved or mixed forest, preferably in wetter areas.
-Black-and-white warblers nest on the ground, laying 4–5 eggs in a cup nest.
+Breeding

 The black-and-white warbler is of the first warblers to arrive to its spring breeding grounds.
 In the southernmost range of its breeding habitat, it can begin breeding mid-April.
 Males are territorial and defend their territory, both by singing and chasing competitors away.
 When a female arrives in a male's territory, he pursues her in an effort to breed.
 The male may display by flapping his wings.

+It breeds in broadleaved or mixed forest, preferably in wetter areas.
+Black-and-white warblers nest on the ground, laying four or five eggs in a cup nest.
 The nest is cup-shaped, often located on the ground among roots or against a tree, or in crevices on tree stumps.
 The species prefers to nest in damp areas.
 The nest is constructed with grassy material, bark, and dry leaves, and lined with softer material such as moss and hair.
 The female is responsible for most of the nest-building.
-The female lays 4-5 eggs, which are light brown and speckled with darker brown.
+The female lays four or five eggs, which are light brown and speckled with darker brown.
 The female begins incubating once the last or second-to-last egg is laid.
 Incubation lasts 10 to 12 days, and is done solely by the female.
 During incubation, the female is sometimes fed by the male.
 Both parents care for the nestlings.
 The young fledge after 8 to 12 days, and stay around the nest while they improve their flight ability.
 During this time, the parents remain nearby.
 This species generally produces one brood per year.

-Black-and-white warbler nests are sometimes parasitized by the brown-headed cowbird (Molothrus ater).
+The nests are sometimes parasitized by the brown-headed cowbird (Molothrus ater).